Iluvitari/AZ104-Notes/Practice exam notes.md

 Same vnet, regardless of dns suffix will exist in same private azure dns zone

-Auto registration for dns zones: all vms deployed in vnet will have dns records created to linked private dns zone
+Auto registration for dns zones: all vms deployed in vnet will have dns records created to linked private dns zone Auto registration cant take place if the dns zone isnt linked to a vnet